BANG88/hake/README.md

 ```

-Thats it, now you have a running react app but with redux supported.
+Thats it, now you have a running react app but with redux react-router supported.

 ## Usage